mevisio/code-challenge/CHALLENGE.md

 Your task is to make a "word cloud" based on the frequency of words in a dataset.
 The dataset should be either an **RSS feed URL**, or an **uploaded text file**, which should be provided by the user.
-You may choose which type of dataset to implement – or support both!
 So, to summarize:

 1. The user should be able to input what dataset they want to use for the word cloud generation.